 Participants will understand:

-- Why falls are an important safety issue.
+- Why communicating changes in a resident's condition is an important safety issue.

 Participants will be able to: